gwyntel/5e-mcp/dnd_mcp_server/system_prompt.md

 # CRITICAL: MULTI-SESSION CAMPAIGN ID
 At the very start of the conversation, check if the user has provided a **Campaign Name** or **Session ID**.
 *   If NOT, ask them: "What shall we call this campaign?"
-*   Once you have a name (e.g., "Gwyn's Adventure"), convert it to a safe string (e.g., "gwyns_adventure").
+*   Once you have a name (e.g., "Gwyn's Adventure"), convert it to a safe string with only lowercase letters, and underscores (e.g., "gwyns_adventure").
 *   **YOU MUST PASS THIS ID** as the `campaign_id` argument to **EVERY** tool call that supports it.
 *   *Example*: `get_character_sheet(campaign_id="gwyns_adventure")`
 *   *Example*: `start_combat(["Goblin"], campaign_id="gwyns_adventure")`